Lincoln, England: Schools

 The school system in Lincoln is anomalous within Lincolnshire despite being part of the same local education authority (LEA), as most of the county retained the grammar-school system.

 In 1952, William Farr School was founded in Welton, a nearby village.
 Lincoln itself had four single-sex grammar schools until September 1974.

 The Priory Academy LSST converted to academy status in 2008, in turn establishing The Priory Federation of Academies.
 The Priory Witham Academy was formed when the federation absorbed Moorlands Infant School, Usher Junior School and Ancaster High School.
 The Priory City of Lincoln Academy was formed when the City of Lincoln Community College merged into the federation.
 Both schools were rebuilt after substantial investment by the federation.
 Cherry Willingham School joined the federation in 2017, becoming The Priory Pembroke Academy.

 The Lincolnshire LEA was ranked 32nd in the country based on its proportion of pupils attaining at least 5 A–C grades at GCSE including maths and English (62.2% compared with a national average of 58.2%).

 There are four special-needs schools in Lincoln: Fortuna Primary School (5–11 year olds), Sincil Sports College (11–16), St Christopher's School (3–16) and St Francis Community Special School (2–18).

 Media

 The local newspaper, the Lincolnshire Echo, was founded in 1894.
-Local radio stations are BBC Radio Lincolnshire on 94.9 FM, its commercial rival Lincs FM on 102.2FM and Lincoln City Radio on 103.6 FM a community radio station catering mainly for listeners over 50.
-The Lincolnite is an online mobile publication covering the greater-Lincoln area.
-Local listeners can also receive Siren FM, on 107.3 FM from the University of Lincoln.
+Local radio stations are BBC Radio Lincolnshire on 94.9 FM, its commercial rival Greatest Hits Radio Lincolnshire on 102.2FM, Hits Radio Lincolnshire on DAB and Lincoln City Radio on 103.6 FM a community radio station catering mainly for listeners over 50.
+The Lincolnite was an online mobile publication covering the greater-Lincoln area since 2010 but ceased trading in August 2024.
+There used to be another station named Siren FM, operated by the University of Lincoln, but it ceased broadcasting at the end of June 2024 and the licences have been handed back to Ofcom.

 The student publication The Linc is available online and in print and targets the University of Lincoln's student population.

-BBC Look North has a bureau in Lincoln as part of its coverage of Lincolnshire and East Yorkshire.
-The three TV reporters based in Lincoln serve both BBC Look North and East Midlands Today.
-ITV News also hold a newsroom in Lincoln.
+Local TV coverage is provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire which is received from the Belmont TV transmitter.
+The Waltham TV transmitter can also be received in the city that broadcast BBC East Midlands and ITV Central.